aardappel/lobster/docs/source/language_reference.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Names `bar` and `baz` can be used as-is inside this module, but must be referred
-to as `foo_bar` and `foo_baz` outside of this module.
+to as `foo.bar` and `foo.baz` outside of this module.
 Non-top level items like `x` are not
 affected.

 Most built-in functions come with a namespace, such as `gl` etc.

-Namespaces are indistinguishable from identifiers that already have a `_` baked into them,
-except from the fact that these have to be referred to by their full name everywhere, even
-inside the module that defines them.
+Since namespaces look the same as object dereferencing, it is recommended to use
+a name with a leading uppercase for namespaces whereever possible.

 Declaration order